Chapter 2:

 In the days that followed, Harmony was granted permission to walk through parts of the kingdom, always accompanied by two guards.
 Though the townsfolk looked upon her with wary eyes at first, their suspicion did not last long.
 Children, after all, were always the quickest to overcome fear.

-When she stopped at the market square, she noticed a group of feline children playing with a strip of cloth tied to a string.
-The moment they spotted her, they froze—some curious, others cautious.
+When she stopped at the market square, she noticed a group of cat children playing with a strip of cloth tied to a string.
+Their tiny ears twitched nervously, and their tails flicked and coiled as they froze the moment they spotted her—some curious, others cautious.

 Harmony knelt down, extending her hand and offering them a gentle smile.